Guidance and Counseling

 Word of the Month

-The students, teachers, and staff at Hutchins Elementary will study specific positive character traits throughout the 2012-2013 school year.
-Each month we will focus on a "Word of the Month" and will incorporate it into our daily life while at school then ideally, the students should use these positive character traits while at home.
+The students, teachers, and staff at Hutchins Elementary will study specific positive character traits throughout the school year.
+Each month we will focus on a "Word of the Month" and will incorporate it into our daily school life then ideally, the students will use these positive character traits at home.

 WORD OF THE MONTH POSITIVE CHARACTER TRAITS

-- Jan.: Nominations for the Gifted and Talented Program are normally accepted during a two week window during this time of the year.
-More information about making a nomination, along with nomination deadlines for this school year, will be advertised on handouts from school, in the local newspaper, and on cable TV.
+November: Nominations for the Gifted and Talented Program are normally accepted during a two week window during this time of the year.
+More information about making a nomination, along with nomination deadlines for this school year, will be advertised on handouts from the school, in the local newspaper, and on SKYWARD.

-- Feb.: Students who have been nominated for Gifted and Talented Screening will be tested.
-Parents will receive a testing schedule.
+February/March: Students who have been nominated for Gifted and Talented Screening will be tested.
+Parents will be notified as to the testing schedule.

-- Apr./May: Nominations for Credit By Exam are normally accepted during this time of the year.
-Look for further information (on registration and deadlines) on-line and in the Leader Newspaper for details.
+April/May: Nominations for Credit By Exam are normally accepted during this time of the year.
+Look for further information on-line.

-*** Second and Third Grade students will take the Reading STAR test and 9 week assessment tests throughout the year.
+*** First, Second and Third Grade students will take the Reading and Math STAR Renaissance and 9 week assessment tests throughout the year.
 Check with your child's teacher for these important test dates.